gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 messages no new DTLS related cause codes are defined to use the error handling defined in {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.

-When DTLS encounters an error it may report that issue using DTLS alert message to its peer by putting the created DTLS record in a SCTP user message ({{dtls-user-message}}).
+When Handshake DTLS connection encounters an error it may report that issue using DTLS alert message to its peer by putting the created DTLS record in a SCTP user message ({{dtls-user-message}}) with the Handshake PPID.
 This is independent of what to do in relation to the SCTP association.
 Depending on the severance of the error different paths can be the result:

-   Non-critical:
-   : the DTLS connection can continue to protect the SCTP association.
-In this case the issue may be worth reporting to the peer using a DTLS alert message, but otherwise continue without further action.

-   Critical, but not immediately fatal:
-   : If the DTLS connection has a critical issue, but can still protect packets then a the endpoint SHOULD attempt to establish a new DTLS connection.
-If that succeeds then the SCTP association switches over to the new DTLS connection replace the DTLS Key Contextes, and can terminate the old DTLS connection including reporting the error.
-In case the establishment fails, then this critical issue MUST be reported to the SCTP association so that it can send an ABORT chunk with the Error in Protection cause code.
-This will terminate the SCTP association immediately, provide ULP with notification of the failure and speeding up any higher layer management of the failure.

-   Critical, and immediately fatal:
-   : If the DTLS connection fails so that no further data can be protected (i.e. either sent or received) with maintained security then it is not possible to establish a new DTLS connection and DTLS will have to indicate this to the SCTP implementation so it can perform a one sides SCTP association termination.
-This will lead to an eventual SCTP association timeout in the peer.
+However, as there is not expected that the key-management DTLS connection will at all have any activity between completing the handshake, and the DTLS connection closing, there is unlikely that any error will occurr.

 # DTLS Considerations